n4nagappan/VCS/README.md

 Install
 =======
-open chrome://chrome/extensions/ in a new tab and drag and drop the downloaded crx file
+Open chrome://chrome/extensions/ in a new tab and drag and drop the downloaded crx file